Apple HomePod Mini will soon be available in orange, red and blue

 The black and white versions will continue in the range, so there will soon be five different HomePod Minis available.
 How soon?
 Apple says that the new colours will launch in November.

-Pricing will remain the same, at £99 / $99 / AU$149, and there are no changes in terms of specs or features.
-That's fine by us – we like the HomePod Mini so much, we just gave it one of our 2021 What Hi-Fi?
+Pricing will remain the same in the US and Australia, at $99 and AU$149 respectively, but the HomePod Mini appears to have had a cheeky little discount for the UK, with the price on Apple's site having dropped from £99 to £89.
+There are no changes in terms of specs or features, but that's fine by us – we like the HomePod Mini so much, we just gave it one of our 2021 What Hi-Fi?
 Awards.

 But how long will it be the only HomePod?
 Will the HomePod 2 ever arrive?
-How about the rumoured HomePod soundbar?
-The October event isn't over yet...
+How about the rumoured Apple soundbar?
+It seems that those questions will still be lingering into 2022.

 MORE: